micromdm/micromdm/docs/deployment/Quickstart.md

 Note you may need to authenticate to the API if you specified an API key with the `-api-key` parameter.
 If this is on the API will require HTTP Basic authentication.
 The username is "micromdm" and the password will be your API key.

-## Sending a Push notification to the device.
+## Sending a Push notification to the device

 The simplest way to issue a push notification and force the device to check in is a `GET` request to `/push/$DEVICE-UDID-HERE`.